panosc-eu/panosc-federated-search-service/README.md

 3. Try out the API using the example queries provided in the documents listed above in the section *Example queries*, either through http://localhost:3000/explorer or Curl.
    For the impatients, please check the few quick curl commands listed below.
-   **IMPORTANT**: at the moment, the querry filter provides meaningful results only on the test with live data providers.
+   **IMPORTANT**: at the moment, the query keyword in filter provides meaningful results only on the test with live data providers.

    - Get all of Datasets

       ```bash
       curl -X GET --header "Accept: application/json" "http://localhost:3000/api/Datasets"
       ```